Dawson Knox Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Season Stats

-- Knox has put together 31 passes for 415 yards and seven touchdowns this season.
-He has been targeted 41 times, and is averaging 37.7 yards per game.
+- Knox has 31 catches on 41 targets for 415 yards and seven touchdowns, averaging 37.7 yards per game.

 - Knox has been the target of 41 of his team's 418 passing attempts this season, or 9.8% of the target share.